Likelihood function: Likelihoods for mixed continuous–discrete distributions

 where $k$ is the index of the discrete probability mass corresponding to observation $x$, because maximizing the probability mass (or probability) at $x$ amounts to maximizing the likelihood of the specific observation.

 The fact that the likelihood function can be defined in a way that includes contributions that are not commensurate (the density and the probability mass) arises from the way in which the likelihood function is defined up to a constant of proportionality, where this "constant" can change with the observation $x$, but not with the parameter $\theta$.

 Regularity conditions

 In the context of parameter estimation, the likelihood function is usually assumed to obey certain conditions, known as regularity conditions.
 These conditions are assumed in various proofs involving likelihood functions, and need to be verified in each particular application.
 For maximum likelihood estimation, the existence of a global maximum of the likelihood function is of the utmost importance.
 By the extreme value theorem, it suffices that the likelihood function is continuous on a compact parameter space for the maximum likelihood estimator to exist.
-While the continuity assumption is usually met, the compactness assumption about the parameter space is often not, as the bounds of the true parameter values are unknown.
+While the continuity assumption is usually met, the compactness assumption about the parameter space is often not, as the bounds of the true parameter values might be unknown.
 In that case, concavity of the likelihood function plays a key role.